 It is important that members of the public have the opportunity to provide comment and question our Statement of Accounts.
-Therefore, the draft Statement of Accounts for 2017/18 was made available for inspection from 1st June 2018 to 12th July 2018.
-The formal audit of our accounts commenced on 25th June 2018.
+Therefore, the draft Statement of Accounts for 2017/18 is available for inspection from 1st June 2018 to 12th July 2018.
+The formal audit of our accounts will begin on 25th June 2018.